MicrosoulV3/Blackjack-3.x/README.md

 - User ownership checks when loading hands
 - Server-side validation of Split and Double Down

-Client-side controls are for convenience only; wager and game rules are enforced by PHP.
+The buttons and browser-side checks make the game easier to use, but PHP still checks the wagers and game rules on the server.

 ## Notes

-This is a house game: each logged-in player receives an independent Blackjack game against the dealer.
-Multiple users can play simultaneously without sharing a table or game state.
+This is a house game.
+Every logged-in player gets their own game against the dealer, so multiple people can play at the same time without sharing a table.

-The project is intended as a fun feature using virtual upload credit.
+It is meant to be a fun extra for TTv3 sites that want to give members something to do with their upload credit.

 ## License